blue-button/bluebutton.js/README.md

 # BlueButton.js

-BlueButton.js is JavaScript library to help make working with healthcare data easier.
+BlueButton.js helps developers navigate complex health data with ease.
 [Try the demo.](http://www.bluebuttonjs.com/sandbox)

 **This project is under heavy development!** Until a v1 release, the public API will change, a lot.